- Dakimakura vs. Body Pillow

 While dakimakura and body pillow can look very similar in shape and size, the typical reason for use is different.

 Orthopedic pillows are used for physical support, to correct the position of your body as you sleep.
-They allows you to avoid a variety of disorders and discomforts: blood circulation problems, muscle pain, snoring, and more.
+They allow you to avoid a variety of disorders and discomforts: blood circulation problems, muscle pain, snoring, and more.
 Healthcare professionals may suggest using them, or they may be bought on a whim or out of curiosity.

 The dakimakura in Japan have a long tradition of providing emotional support.
 They are thought of as comfort objects—not that different from a security blanket or a favorite stuffed toy.
-The name is meant to be descriptive of how people it’s used.
+The name is meant to be descriptive of how it’s used.

 Unlike body pillows, which can come in a variety of dimensions and shapes, dakimakura have strict measurements.
 Traditional dakimakura are about 20 inches (50 cm) in width, and around 59 to 63 inches (either 150 cm or 160 cm) in length.
 The circumference should be a little over 39 inches (100 cm).